East Texas A&M Lions: Football

 In 1931, the Lone Star Conference was formed.
-The teams competing in the conference were East Texas State (now Texas A&M–Commerce), North Texas State (now University of North Texas), Sam Houston State University, Southwest Texas State (now Texas State University), and Stephen F. Austin State University.
-Only TAMU–Commerce is still a member of LSC and in Division II; the other schools moved up to FBS status (North Texas and Texas State) or FCS (SFA and Sam Houston).
+The teams competing in the conference were East Texas State (now East Texas A&M), North Texas State (now University of North Texas), Sam Houston State University, Southwest Texas State (now Texas State University), and Stephen F. Austin State University.
+Before ETAMU moved to Division I FCS in 2022, it was the only charter LSC member still in the conference and Division II; the other schools moved up to FBS status (North Texas and Texas State) or FCS (SFA and Sam Houston; the latter has since moved to FBS).
 J.W.
 Rollins became the head coach in 1931, the first year in the league.
 It would not take long before the Lions established themselves as an LSC elite team.
 The first conference title was captured with Rollins 1933 squad, and he repeated the task in 1934.
 Rollins left after the 1934 season, and Robert "Bob" Berry became the head coach.
 Berry was immensely successful, posting a 72–34–8 record.
 Berry did not coach during World War II, though the Lions fielded a team in the 1942 season, with Dennis Vinzant as the coach, posting a 4–3–1 record.
-The Lions did not field a team from 1943–1945 during World War II.
-After the war years, Berry came back to coach the Lions from 1946–1950, leaving as by far the best coach in program history up to that point, winning four conference championships, and in the short 1942 season which Vinzant coached, the Lions also won the conference, laying the foundation for the next 50 years.
+The Lions did not field a team from 1943 to 1945 during World War II.
+After the war years, Berry came back to coach the Lions from 1946 to 1950, leaving as by far the best coach in program history up to that point, winning four conference championships, and in the short 1942 season which Vinzant coached, the Lions also won the conference, laying the foundation for the next 50 years.

 When Berry left Commerce, Milburn Smith became the head football coach.
 Smith was incredibly successful, winning 30 games in 3 seasons, only losing twice, and tying once and winning three conference titles.
 He got the Lions invited to the Tangerine Bowl in Orlando, Florida twice, Smith's Lions blew out Tennessee Tech 33–0 in the 1953 game, and tied Arkansas State 7–7 the next year.
 Smith however, left Commerce and moved back to his home area of East Texas, deciding to coach at Longview High School in Longview, Texas despite his immense success on the college level.

 After Smith left, Jules V. Sikes became the head coach after being the head coach at the University of Kansas.
-Sikes decided to take the job as he had coached basketball at East Texas State from 1931–1935 and the ETSU job was very much coveted.
+Sikes decided to take the job as he had coached basketball at East Texas State from 1931 to 1935 and the ETSU job was very much coveted.
 Sikes returned to Commerce, coaching from 1954 to 1963, winning 5 conference championships and two more Tangerine Bowl games in 1957 and 1958.
 Sikes also put together teams that were based on the T-Formation running attack.
 Much of the success was due to ETSU's powerful running game against teams that were faster but smaller, allowing the Lions to grind the games to low scoring but winning affairs.
-Sikes had amassed a 63–34–4 record before passing away in the spring of 1964.
+Sikes had amassed a 63–34–4 record before dying in the spring of 1964.